karsten-bruckmann/kbru-os/libs/utils/control-props/README.md

 Extend Angular's reactive `FormGroups` and `FormControls` with custom properties.

 Use Cases:
-- Mark a form field as visible/invisible instead of enabled/disabled without consequences for reactive forms
+- Mark a form field as visible/invisible instead of enabled/disabled without affecting the behaviour of the form.
 - Attach valid values to a control for the template to display them.
 Useful for `select`, `radio`, ...

 ## Installation